zkportal/aleo-oracle-docs/docs/sdk/js_api.md

 ### type `CustomBackendConfig`

-Configuration for a backend that Oracle client will be using for notarization/verification.
+Configuration for a backend that an Oracle client will be using for notarization/verification.

 | Property | Type | Description |
 | --- | --- | --- |